 Advice for Incoming Midshipmen

 Many of you may have decided to attend the Naval Academy for different reasons.
-For many of you, the main reason you chose the Naval Academy was because you were recruited to play a sport.
+For many of you, this may be your dream and you have wanted this for your entire life – to attend the Naval Academy and serve your country – and that is amazing!

 For others, it may be because it is a free four-year education, or because it was the best school you got into, or maybe even because your parents forced you to come.

 No one reason is superior to another.
-At the end of the day, you will all take the Oath of Office, and your reason for being there will be your reason.
+At the end of the day, you will all take the Oath of Office, and your "why" for being there will be your "why."

 So, be proud of the reason that has brought you to this point in life.